AlexChiang0208/An-example-for-Machine-Learning-to-Predict-TWII/README.md

 On GridSearchCV, it would find the best hyperparameter to avoid overfitting.
 The executing process is standardized on Pipeline 1~6, including Features Choosing, Principal Component Analysis(components = 3 or 5), MinMaxScaler or StandardScaler, Lasso Regression with different Alpha parameter.
 Besides, Cross-validation use TimeSeriesSplit on sklearn, and the score set “neg mean squared error”.

-Final result about train test prediction show on pictures, also there is one picture compare with different Alpha.
+Final result about train test prediction show on pictures, also there's one picture of result compare with different Alpha.
 Downlaod the code and file you can do by yourself.
-Just change the file adress.
+Remember to change the file adress.
 Hope you will like it.

 Enjoy it.